jsides22/jsides22.github.io/content/_index.md

 style="float:left; max-width: 100%; margin-right: 20px; padding-bottom: 10px;"
 width="25%" >}}

-My name is Jack Sides, I'm from Beaverton Oregon, and I'm a Sophomore at George Fox University.
-I'm studying both Computer Engineering and Computer Science in a dual degree.
+My name is Jack Sides, I'm from Beaverton Oregon, and I'm a Junior at George Fox University.
+I'm majoring in Electrical Engineering, Computer Engineering and Computer Science.

 I have experience in several programming languages including Scala, Java, Python, and Verilog to name a few.
 I've taken classes in topics such as Data Structures, Digital Logic Design, Analysis of Algorithms, and various other engineering and computer science focused classes.